-Matthew A. Haltzman, the founder of Haltzman Law Firm, P.C. concentrates in criminal law, personal injury law, and civil litigation.
-In all three areas, he has had extensive experience and achieved notable successes.
-Matthew’s legal commentary and representative cases have been featured in The Wall Street Journal, The Associated Press, The Denver Post, NBC News, and CBS News.
-Matthew has been selected as a Super Lawyers® Rising Star consecutively for the last five years.
-He was also named a “Top 40 Under 40” attorney by the National Trial Lawyers and is Lead Counsel verified in criminal law and civil litigation.
+Matthew A. Haltzman, the founder of Haltzman Law Firm, P.C. concentrates in criminal law, personal injury law, and civil rights.
+In all three practice areas, he has extensive experience and has achieved notable successes.
+Matthew’s legal commentary and representative cases have been featured in The Wall Street Journal, The Associated Press, The Denver Post, and NBC News.
+Matthew has been selected as a Super Lawyers Rising Star consecutively for the last five years.
 He is the former President of the Larimer County Bar Association (YLD) and is currently serving as the President Emeritus to the organization.

 Matthew spent the early years of his career working in government, including the Department of Justice and the United States Attorney’s Office.
 Matthew worked for the United States Attorney’s Office, Capital Crimes Unit, in the District of Puerto Rico, where he assisted the United States government in the prosecution of violent felons and offenders.
 Matthew also served as a SLIP prosecuting attorney with the United States Attorney’s Office in the District of Wyoming.
 As a SLIP prosecuting attorney Matthew obtained a “Confidential” level national security clearance and practiced federal criminal prosecution in Yellowstone National Park and Grand Teton National Park.
 Prior to working for the United States Attorney’s Office Matthew served as a federal judicial law extern to the Honorable Judge Richard L. Bourgeois, Jr. in the United States District Court for the Middle District of Louisiana.

 Prior to founding Haltzman Law Firm, P.C.
-Matthew practiced federal complex civil litigation with a national law firm in Cheyenne, Wyoming and spent four years after that as a senior trial attorney for an established boutique litigation firm in Fort Collins.
+Matthew practiced federal and multi-jurisdiction civil litigation with a national law firm in Cheyenne, Wyoming and spent four years after that as a senior trial attorney for an established boutique litigation firm in Fort Collins.

 Matthew earned his Juris Doctor and Graduate Degree in Comparative Law, cum laude, from Paul M. Hebert Law Center at Louisiana State University.
-While in law school, Matthew was awarded the Chancellors Scholar Award and selected for the Chancellors Honor Roll.
+While in law school, Matthew was awarded the Chancellor's Scholar Award and selected for the Chancellor's Honor Roll.
 In his third year of law school Matthew served as the Research Assistant to Vice Chancellor Raymond Diamond.
-Throughout law school, Matthew competed successfully in numerous trial advocacy competitions.
-He was elected as the Vice President of Trial Advocacy External Affairs and was a back-to-back recipient of the Ira S. Flory Top Oral Advocate award for trial advocacy.
-Matthew also competed nationally at the George Mason (Costello) Trial Advocacy Competition in Washington D.C. in 2013 and 2014 where he placed first and fourth respectively, as a member of one of the top criminal defense teams in the country.
+While in law school Matthew was elected as the Vice President of Trial Advocacy External Affairs and was a back-to-back recipient of the Ira S. Flory Top Oral Advocate award for trial advocacy.
+Matthew also competed nationally at the George Mason (Costello) Trial Advocacy Competition in Washington D.C. where he placed first and fourth respectively, as a member of one of the top criminal defense teams in the country.

-Prior to law school, Matthew earned a Bachelor of Arts in Political Science and History, with honors, from Louisiana State University and was inducted into the Honor Society of Phi Kappa Phi his junior year.
+Prior to law school, Matthew earned a Bachelor of Arts in Political Science and a Bachelor of Arts in History from Louisiana State University and was inducted into the Honor Society of Phi Kappa Phi his junior year.

 • United States District Court of Colorado